The Urban and Economic Development Certificate

 - PSC 520 — Urban Political Systems

-- PSC 630 — Community and Economic Development Theory and Practice
+- PSC 630 — Community & Economic Development

 Elective Courses (6 semester hours — choice of 2 of the following):